shuwangs/shuwangs/README.md

 ## 🐱 About My Cat

-When I'm not coding or analyzing data, I’m usually hanging out with my cat **Bobo**, who’s taken his role as my “pair programmer” very seriously — especially when I'm debugging 🐾
+When I'm not coding, I’m usually hanging out with my cat **Bobo**, who’s taken his role as my “pair programmer” very seriously — especially when I'm debugging 🐾

 ---